Quickstart for Developers

 NODIT_API_KEY={YOUR_API_KEY} npx hardhat console --network noditEthereum

-With the Node connection in place, you can combine Node API and Web3 Data API results for the same account to build out user-facing screens or backend responses.
+With the Node connection in place, results from both Node API and Web3 Data API for the same account can be combined to build user-facing screens or backend responses.

 4-2.
 Portfolio Example

 Combining the balance query API shown earlier with getTokensOwnedByAccount produces an account asset view like the one below.
-This inline example uses the API Key entered above to display the ETH balance and USDC/USDT stablecoin holdings for a specific address on Ethereum Mainnet in a single view.
+This inline example uses the API Key entered above to display ETH holdings and USDC/USDT stablecoin balances for a specific address on Ethereum Mainnet in a single view.

 Portfolio Preview